Mississippi Court Records

 Step 2.
 Contact the Record Custodian

 Govt agencies often provide multiple options for applying.
 Case in point, residents can obtain certified copies of a marriage record by submitting an application in person at the Vital Records Ridgeland office at 222 Marketridge Drive.
 The office opens between 8:00 a.m. and 4:00 p.m. from Monday through Friday.
-Alternatively, residents can obtain records by mailing a completed application to the following address:
+Alternatively, residents can obtain records by mail by mailing a completed application, along with required documentation and payment, to the following address:

 Step 3.
 Pay the Fee